 Don’t underestimate the power of an email list.
 Your email list will be the most valuable aspect of your business.

-With your artist blog, you will be able to write about topics that interest your readers without being limited to a particular amount of text.
-Some social media sites limit the amount of text a post can have.
-A limit on the text you can use, could make it difficult for you to get your point across.
+Another reason you should have an artist blog is that you will be able to write about topics that interest your readers without being limited to a particular amount of text.
+Some social media sites limit the amount of text a post can have Twitter).
+A limit on the text you can use could make it difficult for you to get your point across.